freddieerg/zoopla-js/README.md

   </a>

   <p align="center">
-    An unofficial JS wrapper for the Zoopla API
+    A JS wrapper for the Zoopla API, written in TypeScript.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />